-At the core of the new trend, interoperability and convergence allow development of diverse loosely coupled applications that can be distributed and accessed in a synchronous or asynchronous manner, from any client, across the network.
+At its core of the new trend, interoperability and convergence allow development of diverse loosely coupled applications that can be distributed and accessed in a synchronous or asynchronous manner, from any client, across the network.
 Taken individually, the imperatives such as reusability, interoperability, scalability, and ubiquity are not new.
-What is new, however, is the need to execute all of them at once with a real time collaborative access experience and in an alignment with the latest (Web) service oriented framework.
-My work is motivated by understanding the nature of application design in terms of system composition, interoperation, and communication; evaluating its impact on performance; how these factors are deployed in different application domains including desktop applications, distributed applications, and Internet collaboration; ultimately seeking a unified solution that bridges the technology gaps.
+What is new, however, is the need to execute all of them at once with real time collaborative access experience and in aligns with the latest (Web) service oriented framework.

+My work is motivated by understanding the nature of application design in terms of system composition, interoperation, and communication; evaluating its impact on performance; how differently these factors are deployed in corresponding application domains embracing desktop application, distributed application, and Internet collaboration; ultimately seeking a unified solution that closes the technology gap.

 This dissertation proposes a message-based Model-View-Controller (M-MVC) architecture to building of service-enabled applications.
 This work looks into some intrinsic design concepts of desktop system (MVC [MVC]), event-based messaging system (NARADABROKERING [NARADABROKERING]), distributed system (Web Services [WEBSERVICE]), and Internet collaboration (Web Service pipeline model [Fox03]).
-We pursue a generalization of the existing models targeted at simplicity in building message-based applications and offer a systematic approach that seamlessly unify distributed and desktop applications.
+We pursue a generalization of the existing models targeted at simplicity of building message-based applications and offer a systematic approach that seamlessly unify distributed and desktop applications.